khenriks/mp3fs/README.md

 Mount your filesystem like this:

-    mp3fs [-b bitrate] musicdir mountpoint [-o fuse_options]
+    ffmpegfs [--audiobitrate bitrate] [--videobitrate bitrate] musicdir mountpoint [-o fuse_options]

 For example,

-    mp3fs -b 128 /mnt/music /mnt/mp3fs -o allow_other,ro
+    ffmpegfs --audiobitrate 256 -videobitrate 2000000 /mnt/music /mnt/ffmpegfs -o allow_other,ro

-In recent versions of FUSE and mp3fs, the same can be achieved with the following entry in `/etc/fstab`:
+In recent versions of FUSE and ffmpegfs, the same can be achieved with the following entry in `/etc/fstab`:

-    mp3fs#/mnt/music /mnt/mp3fs fuse allow_other,ro,bitrate=128 0 0
+    ffmpegfs#/mnt/music /mnt/ffmpegfs fuse allow_other,ro,audiobitrate=256,videobitrate=2000000 0 0

-At this point files like `/mnt/music/**.flac` and `/mnt/music/**.ogg` will show up as `/mnt/mp3fs/**.mp4`.
+At this point files like `/mnt/music/**.flac` and `/mnt/music/**.ogg` will show up as `/mnt/ffmpegfs/**.mp4`.

 Note that the "allow_other" option by default can only be used by root.
-You must either run mp3fs as root or better add a "user_allow_other" key to /etc/fuse.conf.
+You must either run ffmpegfs as root or better add a "user_allow_other" key to /etc/fuse.conf.

-"allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched mp3fs.
+"allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched ffmpegfs.

 HOW IT WORKS
 ------------